Earl Foreman: Basketball

 He, along with Abe Pollin and real estate investor/former NBA referee Arnold Heft purchased the then-Baltimore Bullets from Dave Trager for $1.1 million on November 23, 1964.

-On August 29, 1969, Foreman, with Thomas Shaheen and Louis Diamond, purchased the Oakland Oaks professional basketball team in the American Basketball Association.
+On August 21, 1969, Foreman, with Thomas Shaheen and Louis Diamond, purchased the Oakland Oaks professional basketball team in the American Basketball Association.
 The group inherited a championship-caliber nucleus led by Rick Barry, whom Foreman called "the hottest attraction in basketball."
-The franchise also was heavily indebted, however, a situation that would haunt the team until its demise in 1976 just prior to the ABA–NBA merger.
+The franchise also was heavily indebted after winning the Oaks' only championship, however, which was a situation that would haunt the team following its move until its demise in 1976 just prior to the ABA–NBA merger.

-Foreman and his two co-owners paid $2.6 million for the team and moved it to Washington, D.C. where it became the Washington Caps for the 1969–1970 ABA season.
-The Caps brought on Al Bianchi as head coach and finished that season with a record of 44–40, good for third place in the Western Division.
-The Caps lost in the first round of the 1970 ABA Playoffs to the Denver Rockets, 4 games to 3.

-For the 1970–71 season, Foreman moved the Caps to Virginia and the team became the Virginia Squires.
-Strapped for cash due to debts, the Squires traded Warren Armstrong to the Kentucky Colonels for a draft pick and cash, and sold Barry to the New York Nets for $250,000.
+Foreman and the two co-owners paid $2.6 million for the team and moved it to Washington, D.C. where it became the Washington Caps for the 1969–1970 ABA season.
+The Caps brought on Al Bianchi as head coach and finished the season with a record of 44–40, good for third place in the Western Division.
+The Caps lost in the first round of the 1970 ABA Playoffs to the Denver Rockets in seven games.
+For the 1970–71 season, Foreman moved the Caps to Roanoke, Virginia and the team became the Virginia Squires.
+Strapped for cash due to debts, the Squires traded Warren Jabali to the Kentucky Colonels for a draft pick and cash, and sold Barry to the New York Nets for $250,000.
 The Squires finished in first place in the Eastern Division with a 55–29 record.
-In the 1971 ABA Playoffs, the Squires defeated the New York Nets 4 games to 2 in the first round, but lost the Eastern Division Finals to the Kentucky Colonels 4 games to 2.
+In the 1971 ABA Playoffs, the Squires defeated the New York Nets in six games in the first round, but lost the Eastern Division Finals to the Kentucky Colonels in six games.
 With the conclusion of the season, on April 6, 1971, the Squires signed future star Julius Erving to a 4-year, $500,000 contract.

 The Squires finished the 1971–72 season with a record of 45–39, good for second place in the Eastern Division.
-The Squires defeated The Floridians 4 games to 0 in the first round of the 1972 ABA Playoffs but then lost the full seven-game Eastern Division Finals to the New York Nets 4 games to 3.
-In this season, Johnny Kerr joined the team as administrative vice president.
+The Squires defeated swept the Miami Floridians in the first round of the 1972 ABA Playoffs but then lost the full seven-game Eastern Division Finals to the New York Nets.
+During the season, Johnny Kerr joined the team as administrative vice president.
 The Squires finished the 1972–73 season with a 42–42 record which put them in third place in the Eastern Division.
-The Squires lost in the 1973 Eastern Division Semifinals 4 games to 1 to the Kentucky Colonels despite Erving's outstanding play.
-At the conclusion of the season Foreman added George Gervin to the Squires' roster, putting two future Hall of Famers on the same team.
+The Squires lost in the 1973 Eastern Division Semifinals in five games to the Kentucky Colonels despite outstanding play by Erving.
+At the conclusion of the season, Foreman added George Gervin to the Squires' roster, putting two future Hall of Famers on the same team.